TheForceEngine/TheForceEngine.github.io/Roadmap.md

 * [Towards Version 2.0](#towards-version-20)
 * [Perspective and Hardware Renderers](#perspective-and-hardware-renderers)

+You can view the overall progress here: [Progress Tracker](https://theforceengine.github.io/ProgressTracker.html)

 # Core Game Loop Release
 ### Estimated Release: September 2021
 The Core Game Loop release is still the next planned release.
 While it has taken longer than I originally planned for, as you can see above it is getting close to the finish line.
 This release will include saving and loading Dark Forces save game data (meaning your current saves will work), creating and deleting agents, proper saved progression through the game, proper visuals using the reverse-engineered classic renderer, pickups, items, all weapons working correctly, accurate player control, physics and collision detection, accurate level interactivity (INF), full enemy AI, palette effects from picking up objects and getting hurt, all items - such as the gasmask - working correctly, Vue animations, basic controller support, key and button rebinding, mouse and controller sensitivity adjustment.